onyeka-hub/Project-15-Modified/README.md

 # Project-15-version-B

 We want to upgrade and add more features to our previous project 15 infrastructure.
-We want to remove the Nginx proxy server from the public subnet and put it into a private subnet to enhance more security so tat every traffic reaching our nginx proxy must be coming from the loadbalancer or the bastion host.
+We want to remove the Nginx proxy server from the public subnet and put it into a private subnet to enhance more security so that every traffic reaching our nginx proxy must be coming from the loadbalancer or the bastion host.
 Below is our architecture:

 ![architecture](./images/architecture.PNG)